ahmedshuhel/ahmedshuhel.github.io/_drafts/bundling-aurelia-application.md

 });
 ```

-As we can see we have added a template secton.
+Now run `aurelia bundle` again.
+This time a new file named `app-bundle.html` should be created in the `dist` folder.
+And as you have set `inject` to true.
+A `<link rel="import" href="./dist/app-bundle.html">` tag been injected at the end of the `body` tag.

+Now let's reload the application and see the request count.

+## Important things to keep in mind when bundling template
+-
 - Globs from the `baseURL`
-- inject does inject a `<link rel="import" >`
+- inject does inject a `<link rel="import" >` with an attribute named `aurelia-view-bundle`
+- That's how the `aurelia-loader` knows it.